Discrete Time Crystals with Absolute Stability

-In order to diagonalize the Hamiltonian (\ref{ll2}), we employ the eigenbasis of the undriven Lieb-Liniger model which can be obtained with the help of the Bethe ansatz \cite{gaudin_2014,SM}.
+In order to diagonalize the Hamiltonian (\ref{ll2}), we employ the eigenbasis of the undriven Lieb-Liniger model which can be obtained with the help of the Bethe ansatz \cite{KorepinBook1993,gaudin_2014,SM}.
 Diagonalization of the Hamiltonian matrix yields the energy spectrum of (\ref{ll2}) which is depicted in Fig.~\ref{spectrum_ll2} as a function of $g_0(N-1)$ for $N=9$ and $\lambda=1.5$.
-Let us first focus on the strongest interactions presented in Fig.~\ref{spectrum_ll2}(a) which are nearly in the regime (iii) where the width $\xi$ of the bright soliton becomes smaller than the width $\sigma$ of the single-particle ground state in the potential well, i.e., when $|g_0(N-1)|\gtrsim 2\sqrt{2}\lambda^{1/4}=3.13$ for $\lambda=1.5$.
+Let us first focus on the strongest interactions presented in Fig.~\ref{spectrum_ll2}(a) which are in the regime (iii), where the width $\xi$ of the bright soliton becomes smaller than the width $\sigma$ of the single-particle ground state in the potential well, i.e., when $|g_0(N-1)|\gtrsim 2\sqrt{2}\lambda^{1/4}=3.13$ for $\lambda=1.5$.
 Without the external potential ($\lambda=0$), the lowest energy solution within the mean-field approach would represent a bright soliton, $\phi_0(x-q)=\cosh^{-1}[(x-q)/\xi]/\sqrt{2\xi}$, which is occupied by all bosons and which can be localized at any point $q$ on the ring \cite{Castin_LesHouches}.
-In the presence of the double well potential ($\lambda\ne0$) and for $\xi\lesssim \sigma$, there are two possible ground state locations of the soliton at the bottoms of the potential wells, i.e., $q=\pi/2$ or $3\pi/2$.
-Low-energy excitations of the bright soliton correspond to excitations of its center of mass which can be described by the Hamiltonian of a {\it single-body} of mass $N$, $H_{\rm cm}=-\partial_q^2/2N+\lambda N\int dx |\phi_0(x-q)|^2\cos(2x)$ \cite{Weiss2009,Sacha2009}.
-Solving $H_{\rm cm}\chi_n(q)=E_n\chi_n(q)$, we obtain the spectrum of the center of mass excitations and an estimate for the corresponding single-particle densities, $\tilde P(x)\approx \int dq |\chi_n(q)|^2|\phi_0(x-q)|^2$.
-Only one excited energy level that belongs to such a spectrum can be seen in Fig.~\ref{spectrum_ll2}(a) because the regime (iii) has not been reached.
-Actually, in order to obtain the spectrum of the center of mass excitations we have not assumed that $\phi_0$ in $H_{\rm cm}$ is given by the bright soliton profile but applied the self-consistency method \cite{SM}.
+In the presence of the double-well potential ($\lambda\ne0$) and for $\xi < \sigma$, there are two possible ground state locations of the soliton at the bottoms of the potential wells, i.e., $q=\pi/2$ or $3\pi/2$.
+Low-energy excitations of the bright soliton correspond to excitations of its center of mass which are depicted by the green lines in Fig.~\ref{spectrum_ll2}(a) \cite{SM}.
+When we decrease the strength of the attractive interactions, we lose such a {\it single-body} character of the low energy spectrum which takes place for $\xi\gtrsim \sigma$.
+Then, low-energy excitations lead to quantum depletion of a BEC localized in one of the potential wells and transfer of bosons to the other well \cite{Zin2008,Ribeiro2008,Oles2010}.
+This moderate-interaction regime corresponds to the self-trapping of a BEC where bosons prefer to localize in one of the potential wells but do not form a bound state like in the bright soliton case.
+The self-trapping properties are observed in the ground and excited eigenstates up to the so-called symmetry breaking edge, i.e., the corresponding excitation energy is proportional to $N$ and the number of states which break the symmetry is extensive which is crucial in order to call discrete time crystals a new phase \cite{SM}.